HrHasnai/Price-Card-with-animation/README.md

 I'm Hasnain Rasheed💻, from Pakisan 🇵🇰 👋
 I'm ♕Font-End Developer👨‍💻 Currently,
-I'm a student of BS (Computer Science & engineering) and also Developer Student Clubs (DSC Lead) by Google Developer .
+I'm a student of BS (Computer Science & engineering)

 To view a live example, **[click here](https://hrhasnai.github.io/Price-Card-with-animation/)**